 Post-Secondary Education and Federal Student Aid

-- Trump’s student loan plan was further criticized due to the effects it would likely have on Title IX regulations and the Education Department of Civil Rights.
-Both universities and the Office of Civil Rights would face cutbacks for Title IX, an education amendment adopted in 1972 that states, "no person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance," and is enforced by the Office of Civil Rights.
-This partnership allowed the White House to increase the efforts of the OCR as well as to focus on campus sexual assault and bring perpetrators to justice.
+- Trump’s student loan plan was further criticized for the effect it could have on Title IX regulations and on the Education Department of Civil Rights.
+Universities and the Office of Civil Rights would face Title IX cutbacks.
+Adopted in 1972, Title IX states, "no person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance".
+It is enforced by the Office of Civil Rights.
+This partnership allowed the White House to increase the efforts of the OCR, as well as to focus on campus sexual assault and bring perpetrators to justice.

 - In April 2017, Education Secretary Betsy DeVos issued a memo that rolled back the Obama administration's student loan protections.
 Obama's memos required the Federal Student Aid Office to help borrowers manage their debt.
 These changes will likely increase the risk that borrowers will fail to pay back their loans due to lack of information or assistance and thus face harsh penalties.